yetanotherco/aligned_layer_tendermint/README.md

 FFIs are being used to implement Cairo verifications, the Makefile provides all the steps needed to build the `C libraries` and the Blockchain's binary.

-After doing this test locally, remove the blockchain's binary and the config files:
+Before doing this test locally, remove the blockchain's binary and the config files:

 ```sh
 make clean